 The goals of the program are to:

 Celebrate National Bike Month every May by joining City Council members and other residents for a casual bike ride.
 A new route is determined each year to explore new parts of the city.
 Cyclists of all ages and abilities are welcome.
 Ages 16 and under must be accompanied by an adult.
 The event is free, but all participants must register and sign a participation waiver.
-You may register online (link will be provided at a later date) or register on the day of the event before the ride begins.

 Previous Events: